-- Vacuum cleaner with brush and crevice attachments
+Vacuum cleaner with brush and crevice attachments

 It probably has wheels on the bottom, so you should be able to do it with relative ease.
-Just be careful and go slowly so you don’t damage your kitchen floor.
+Just go slowly so you don’t damage your kitchen floor.
 (Note: You don’t need to do this if your coils are on the bottom of the fridge.)

-- Read more: Go Green in Your Apartment, Month-by-Month
+Read more: Go Green in Your Apartment, Month-by-Month

 Yes, you have to.
-Always disconnect the power source before you perform any maintenance on any appliance.
+Always disconnect the power source before performing any maintenance on any appliance.
 It’s probably not going to go wrong, but when the downside is electrocution, don’t take the risk.

-- Read more: 5 Easy DIY Ways to Boost Energy Efficiency
+Read more: 5 Easy DIY Ways to Boost Energy Efficiency

-Step 3: Locate the coils.
 They should be in one of two places:

-- On the back: They should be easy to locate.
+On the back: They should be easy to locate.
 Look for a metal grid attached to the back of the appliance.

 As you can see, my refrigerator coils are on the bottom.

-Step 4: Start vacuuming.
 Use the brush attachment on your vacuum cleaner hose.
 The crevice tool might come in handy as well – there are even same vacuum attachments made specifically for refrigerator coils, so you may want to look into that.
-Be firm but gentle – you want to get as much grime off the coils as possible without damaging them, so take your time and don’t force it.
+Be firm but cautious – you want to get as much grime off the coils as possible without damaging them, so take your time and don’t force it.

-- Read more: 10 Tips to Detox Your Apartment
+Read more: 10 Tips to Detox Your Apartment

 It doesn’t have to be pristine, but poke around all the nooks and crannies to get it as clean as you can.